-Matthew E. Rubel, 57, has served as a member of the Board of Directors since September 2013.
-Mr. Rubel currently serves as a Senior Advisor with TPG Capital, a leading global private investment firm with over \$50 billion of capital under management.
+Matthew E. Rubel, 58, has served as a member of the Board of Directors since September 2013.
+Mr. Rubel currently serves as President and Chief Executive Officer of Varsity Brands.
+From 2015 to 2016, Mr. Rubel also served as a Senior Advisor with Roark Capital Croup, a leading middle marker private equity firm.
+From 2011 to 2015, Mr. Rubel served as a Senior Advisor to TPG Capital.
 Until 2011, Mr. Rubel was the Chairman, President and Chief Executive Officer of Collective Brands, a leading retailer and marketer of lifestyle, fashion and performance brands.
 Mr. Rubel joined Collective Brands in 2005 as Chief Executive Officer and President.
 Mr. Rubel's extensive merchandising and retailing background includes serving as Chairman, President and CEO of Cole Haan from 1999 to 2005.
 Prior to that, Mr. Rubel served as Executive Vice President of J. Crew Group and CEO of Popular Club Plan.
-Mr. Rubel has led a number of other top brands, including as President and Chief Executive Officer of Pepe Jeans, USA, as well as managing Revlon Inc.'s prestige cosmetic brands as President of the Specialty Store Division.
+Mr. Rubel has led a number of other top brands, including as President and Chief Executive Officer of Pepe Jeans, USA, as well as managing Revlon inc.'s prestige cosmetic brands as President of the Specialty Store Division.
 Mr. Rubel also served as Executive Vice President of Murjani International Ltd., where he was in charge of the Tommy Hilfiger businesses.
 Mr. Rubel is a member of the board of directors of SUPERVALU Inc. and serves as Chairman of its Leadership Development and Compensation Committee.
 Mr. Rubel is also a director and serves as Chairman of the Governance Committee for Hudson's Bay Company.
 Mr. Rubel previously served as Chairman and a director at Collective Brands, Inc. As a White House appointee, Mr. Rubel serves on the United States Trade Representative (USTR) Advisory Committee for Trade Policy and Negotiations.